mel-project/docs.themelio.org/whitepapers/themelio-a-stable-blockchain-for-an-unstable-world.md

 #### Stakeholders: the oligarchy

-**Bonded proof of stake**
+**Synkletos: a new approach to proof-of-stake**

-In Themelio, a fairly classical Byzantine-resistant fault tolerant algorithm, similar to that used in Tendermint \[@kwon2014tendermint\], is used between the stakeholders to establish consensus on the content of the blockchain.
+In Themelio, a Byzantine-resistant fault tolerant algorithm based on HotStuff is used between the stakeholders to establish consensus on the content of the blockchain.
 The stakeholders form an "oligarchy": most users are not stakeholders, yet they get to decide the authoritative state of the network.
+We call Themelio's consensus algorithm, together with the cryptoeconomic mechanisms that keep stakeholders honest, **Synkletos**, after the Greek name for the Byzantine Senate.

-How does anybody become a stakeholder, and how is power distributed between the stakeholders?
-Themelio uses a variation on a classic technique known as bonded proof of stake, used in systems like Tendermint and Casper.
-We keep track of a special secondary currency on the blockchain known as the _sym_. syms are traded freely alongside mels, the main cryptocurrency of Themelio, with a regulated supply of 1 sym per block \(1.05 million syms per year\).
+Synkletos keeps track of a special secondary currency on the blockchain known as the _sym_.
+Syms are traded freely alongside mels, the main cryptocurrency of Themelio, with a regulated supply of 1 sym per block \(1.05 million syms per year\).
 They can be thought of as "shares" in a decentralized corporation in charge of deciding new blocks.

 In order to become a stakeholder, one _stakes_ at least 1,000 syms, locking them up for a fixed period of time \(at least 500,000 blocks, or approximately 6 months\) as a performance bond.
 During that period of time, the stakeholder obtains voting rights in the consensus algorithm in proportion to the amount of syms staked.
 The central security assumption Themelio uses is that _at least 2/3 of the staked syms are in the hands of honest stakeholders_ --- a fundamental property of Byzantine-fault-tolerant consensus means we can't get a better threshold.

+Two important questions remain:

+- Why do we use proof of stake rather than another consensus mechanism?
+- How does Synkletos incentivize stakeholders to behave honestly, and what makes Synkletos' approach unique?

+**Why proof-of-stake?**

-Themelio's system is a variation on _proof of stake_ \(PoS\), a family of blockchain consensus algorithms including Tendermint and Casper.
+Synkletos is a variation on _proof of stake_ \(PoS\), a family of blockchain consensus algorithms including Tendermint and Casper.
 In proof of stake, influence over the consensus process is in proportion to owning an asset, in this case syms.
 Why did we choose PoS over other consensus algorithms, such as the venerable proof of work \(PoW\) of Bitcoin, or the proof of authority \(PoA\) found in consortium and private chains?
 The Ethereum Proof-of-Stake FAQ \[@buterin2019pos\] give a strong general defense of PoS; we highlight some properties of PoS we consider especially important for Themelio:

 - **Higher security margin**: Attacking a PoS blockchain directly requires expending an vast amount of resources to buy up stake.
 This is equivalent to around 1/3 of the total value of staking coins \(a proxy of the economic value of the blockchain system\).
 Thus, as usage increases, PoS security will proportionately strengthen until it becomes practically invulnerable to attacks on the consensus protocol.
 Proof-of-work blockchains like Bitcoin, however, can be subverted quite cheaply.
 Attacks reverting a full hour of Bitcoin transactions cost less than $1,000,000 \[@crypto51\], pocket change compared to the almost $100 billion Bitcoin market capitalization.
 Finally, proof of authority, which is not a decentralized solution, is very fragile to centralized attack vectors such as hacking or government regulation.
 - **Immediate finality**: PoS allows easy, secure finality using asynchronous Byzantine fault-tolerant consensus protocols.
 This means that even if networks are unreliable or malicious, a block that is successfully appended to the blockchain will never be reverted.
 This eliminates the unpredictable behavior found in "chain-based" consensus protocols like proof of work, such as forks, block reorganizations, and eclipse attacks.